Golden Horde: Talabuga (1287–1291)

 After returning, Talabuga slew Töde Möngke, and succeeded him as the Khan of the Golden Horde.
 In 1287, Talabuga successfully plundered the Kingdom of Ruthenia, especially the region of Volodymyr.

-In late 1287-1288, Talabuga and Nogai attacked Poland but were both defeated.
+In late 1287–1288, Talabuga and Nogai attacked Poland but were both defeated.
 Nogai's army made an unsuccessful attempt to invade the Ilkhanate in 1290.

 During a bloody punitive expedition against the Circassians, Talabuga became resentful of Nogai, whom he believed did not provide him with adequate support during the invasions of Hungary and Poland.
 Talabuga may have been deceived into believing that Nogai was ill and on his death bed.
 Talabuga was ambushed and assassinated by the forces of Nogai in a coup and replaced with Toqta in 1291.

-Toqta–Nogai Conflict (1291–1299)
+Toqta–Nogai conflict (1291–1299)

 Andrey, accompanied by a number of Rostov princes and the bishop of Rostov, went to Toqta to renew his patent and complain about Dmitry.
 Mikhail Yaroslavich was summoned to appear before Nogai in Sarai, where he chose to side with Nogai and went to him instead for confirmation of his throne, while Dmitry refused to appear, considering himself to be a vassal of Nogai.
 Daniel, Alexander Nevsky's youngest son, failed to appear at the court of Toqta.
 The division of the authority of the Golden Horde led to the creation of two rival groups of Russian princes.
 Toqta attempted to reassert his authority over northern Russia; he confirmed Andrey as the grand prince and authorized him to depose Dmitry, who refused to surrender his throne.
 Toqta sent a punitive expedition led by his brother, Dyuden, to punish those stubborn subjects, leading to the sacking of a number of cities in 1293, including Vladimir and Moscow, finally forcing Dmitry to abdicate.
 Only the city of Tver offered stiff resistance to the Mongol invaders, leading to another Mongol army being sent to attack the city.
 Nogai did not choose to intervene in Russian affairs but was concerned by Toqta's actions; he found it necessary to remind Toqta that he still held supreme power in the affairs of the Golden Horde and consequently sent his senior wife to Toqta in 1293, where she was received with due honor.
 In the same year, Nogai sent an army to Serbia and forced the king to acknowledge himself as a vassal.
+As tensions among the Russian princes remained high, Toqta convened a congress of the princes in Pereyaslavl in 1297, at which the traditional succession principle of lestvitsa was reaffirmed.